Powhatan man charged with firing on officers after they responded to his home for alarm

 Arriving deputies found the front door of the house standing open.
 They announced their presence and immediately were fired upon from outside the residence multiple times, Chief Deputy Jeffery Searfoss said in a news release.

-The gunman who fired on the deputies eventually was located on adjacent property inside a structure.
-He was identified as the homeowner of the alarm call.
+The gunman who fired on the deputies eventually was located inside a structure on adjacent property.
+He was identified as the owner of the home whose alarm went off.
 After further investigation, authorities concluded that the homeowner had set off his own residential alarm, Searfoss said.

 No one was injured.